-A flat surface cleaner is a great tool for cleaning large areas efficiently.
+A flat surface cleaner is ideal for efficiently cleaning large areas such as concrete surfaces, ensuring even and thorough cleaning.
 It contains 2 to 4 nozzles that rotate during operation which allows cleaning to be conducted significantly quicker than using a lance.

 Water brooms are great for removing debris from surfaces post-cleaning.
 They contain multiple nozzles and provide an efficient and effective method for washing down surfaces due to their ability to shift debris on a surface, which subsequently speeds up the entire process significantly.